The Tabernacle – Suffolk

 Service: Daily housekeeping service.
 Chefs, activities and experiences can all be organised for you.

-Price from: £535 per night (minimum 3 night stay at weekends).
+Low Season Price From: £535 per night (minimum 3 night stay at weekends).

 Life by the water, and a little rope bridge to your very own island – you’ll find it nigh impossible to drag yourself away.
 It’s a place for settling in and cosying down, with long summer evenings on the veranda, or winters in the loveseat next to the log fire or soaking in the free standing bath.
 It’s tucked away on the estate and is pure romantic escapism.